rangle/ngCourse2/handout/features/typings.md

 libraries.

 There are communities of people dedicated to creating typings for JavaScript projects.
-There is also a utility called `tsd` (`npm install --save-dev tsd`) that can be used to manage third party typings.
+There is also a utility called `typings` (`npm install --save-dev typings`) that can be used to manage third party typings from a variety of sources.